 Lane has two solo albums to date, with the first "All For Today" being named one of the Top Ten Bluegrass Albums of the Year in 2003 by CMT.

 Shawn released a powerful new single in May 2018 called I MET THE MAN, which tells of his father's coming back from 17 days in a coma with a special story to tell.
-The song topped the Bluegrass Today Gospel Chart at #1 for 7 weeks, and is in the midst of 16 weeks in the Top 4 on the chart as of September 2018.
+The song topped the Bluegrass Today Gospel Chart at #1 for 7 weeks, and is currently in the midst of 25 weeks in the Top 5, as of Dec 28, 2018.
 The single was released ahead of Shawn's third solo album, Shawn Lane: Family & Friends. expected to drop in early 2019.

 Shawn launched the space-age I-Tone Picks with friend and engineer Brad Poore to rave reviews in 2016.
 Made from the same material as the Space Shuttle, I-Tone Picks dramatically increase an instrument's Tone, Clarity, and Volume, with the greatest overall durability and wear resistance ever produced in a flat pick.